neoforged/NeoFormRuntime/README.md

 ### Cache Directories

-On Linux, NFRT will store its caches by default at `$XDG_CACHE_HOME/neoform`.
-If that variable is not set or not an absolute path, it falls back to `~/.cache/neoform`.
+On Linux, NFRT will store its caches by default at `$XDG_CACHE_HOME/neoformruntime`.
+If that variable is not set or not an absolute path, it falls back to `~/.cache/neoformruntime`.

+For other operating systems (Windows, Mac), it defaults to `.neoformruntime` in your home directory.

+Please note that Gradle plugins using this runtime may set different cache directories.